1935 Auckland Rugby League season: Round 5

 Players in all matches wore arm bands as a mark of respect to James Carlaw, who had died that week.
 Newton applied for a replay after their match with Ponsonby on the grounds that the referee had altered his decision which enabled Ponsonby to win.
+Bert Leatherbarrow had scored a late try for Ponsonby which was converted by Roy Bright to ultimately give Ponsonby the win.
 The league however decided that the result stood.
+George Kerr the North Auckland and North Island rugby union fullback debuted for Newton at full-back with Claude Dempsey switching to inside centre with Pat Young at centre three-quarter.
+The match between Devonport and Mount Albert was played at the Devonport Domain and it was said that the "marine suburb has rarely seen a more exciting game.